daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The same malleability of concept holds true in other realms.
 For instance, if someone is able to call up and mold raw earth, they might use it to transform themselves into a being of stone (tank combat), to batter foes (striker combat), ou to create walls, barricades, and shields to protect their allies (support).

 If you're looking for an ability and can't seem to find the right one in the vast catalog in the Abilities chapter, consider reskinning one to make it seem new (and to accomplish what you need).
 Reskinning means that you use the underlying mechanics of an ability as written but change the flavor in some fashion.
 For instance, maybe you're creating a new earth-moving focus but can't find enough earth-related abilities to meet your need.
 It's easy enough to change up other abilities so they use earth instead of fire, cold, ou magnetism.
-For instance, Wings of Fire might become Wings of Earth, Ice Armor could become Earth Armor, and so on.
+For instance, Wings of Fire might become Wings of Earth, Armure de Glace could become Earth Armor, and so on.
 These alterations change nothing except the type of damage and any knock-on effects (for instance, Wings of Earth might generate clouds of dust in their wake).

 ### Abilities That Reference Other Abilities